lunarc/lunarc_docs/docs/guides/data_transfer/io_wget_curl.md

 2022-06-01 12:01:15 (1,87 MB/s) - ‘grace_hopper.jpg’ sparades [176587/176587]
 ```

-### Downloading from a FTP server
+### Downloading from an FTP server

-Wget also supports downloading files from FTP-servers.
-Using this protocol it is also possible to download multiple files from a FTP-directory.
-In the following example we download all files in a remote FTP-directory:
+Wget also supports downloading files from FTP servers.
+Using this protocol it is also possible to download multiple files from an FTP directory.
+In the following example we download all files in a remote FTP directory:

 ```bash
 $ mkdir space_images